OCA/l10n-switzerland/l10n_ch_base_bank/README.rst

 Account type will be discovered authomatically.

 * For IBAN accounts fill account number with IBAN.
-* For Postal account fill account number with postal account number in new or old format (ex.
+* For Postal account fill account number with postal account number in IBAN, 9 digits or 6 digits format (ex.
 01-23456-1 or 12345).

+Entering a postal number of 9 or 6 digits will auto-complete the bank with PostFinance.
+(You might create it if you haven't installed `l10n_ch_bank`)

-* For bank account for BVR fill the CCP field and put bank account number (if known) in account number.
+* For bank account for BVR, select the bank and fill the CCP field in bank, optionally fill the account number with bank number.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas